eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 use the general format \[Reverse Domain\].\[Domain Specific Extension\].
-Since the European Commission controls the domain ec.europa.eu, this attestation type value will not collide with any attestation type potentially defined by other organizations.
+Since the European Commission controls the domain ec.europa.eu, this attestation type value will not collide with any attestation type potentially defined by other organisations.
 The version number "1" in this attestation type MAY be used to distinguish between the first version of the ISO-compliant PID attribute (defined in this document) and any future version.